Crowne Plaza

-Crowne Plaza is a British multinational chain of full service, upscale hotels headquartered in the United Kingdom.
-It caters to business travelers and the meetings and conventions market.
-It forms part of the InterContinental Hotels Group family of brands, which include InterContinental Hotels & Resorts and Holiday Inn Hotels & Resorts, and operates in nearly 100 countries with more than 431 hotels and 118,000 bedrooms, usually located in city centers, resorts, coastal towns or near major airports.
+Crowne Plaza by IHG is a multinational chain of full service, upscale hotels headquartered in the United Kingdom.
+It caters to the business, leisure and blended travel market usually located in city centers, resorts, coastal towns or near major airports.
+The brand is part of IHG Hotels & Resorts family of brands, which include InterContinental Hotels & Resorts and Holiday Inn Hotels & Resorts, and operates in nearly 100 countries with more than 400 hotels and 110,000 bedrooms.

 History

-Holiday Inn Crowne Plaza was established in 1983 as the upscale division of Holiday Inn.
+Holiday Inn Crowne Plaza was established in 1983 as a breakout brand, the upscale sister brand to Holiday Inn.
 The first Holiday Inn Crowne Plaza hotel opened that year in Rockville, Maryland.
 In 1988, Bass PLC (today InterContinental Hotels Group) purchased Holiday Corporation and in 1994 the brand was renamed Crowne Plaza Hotels.
 In 1999, Crowne Plaza opened its first European property, in Madeira, Portugal.